julienetie/wavefront_v3/readme.md

 - **Faster than Virtual-DOM based libraries** You are directly manipulating the DOM so of course it's faster.

 ### Why would I use this when we already have Angular, React and Vue?
-###### Because the obscure nature of Virtual-DOM based view-layer libraries by default encourages frame-by-frame interactions which is below par for 21st century graphics
+###### Because the obscure nature of Virtual-DOM based view-layer libraries by default encourages frame-by-frame interactions which looks crappy

-To create "advanced" interactions within HTML it is imperative to directly read and write to the DOM **without interference**.

-Wavefront provides a handful of tools to create, reference, read and write to the DOM and encourages a **simple methodology to separate concerns between the logic and semantic presentation** of components.
+Directly interacting with the DOM allows you to overcome such outcomes but it can sometimes become overly complex or messy.
+Wavefront reduces the compexities that commonly arise when creating user interfaces on the web by providing a handful of tools to create, reference, read and write to the DOM and utilizes a **simple methodology to separate concerns between the logic and semantic presentation** of components.

 **Components can be rendered asynchronously or synchronously without round trips to hell and back**.
 The `read` and `write` APIs are promise based and allow for batched operations.
 By using just `import {wave, read, write, $} from "wavefront";` you can achieve dynamic asynchronous rendering beyond the capabilities of Angular, React or Vue with or without vendor plugins.

-### Why would I not want to use this
-The API is small, powerful and easy to use.
-To fully appreciate this Wavefront it helps to understand various parts of the native DOM API.
-Libraries such as Angular, React and Vue exist to protect you from these so called "scary" things.
-Welcome to the dark side 😈.

 ### Features
 - Create HTML/ SVG as template literal strings.